rox0r/Ecommerce-Store-MERN-Stack/README.md

 ## Env Variables

-Make Sure to Create a config.env file in Backend/config directory and add 'below required' variables in order to use the app.
+Make sure to create a config.env file in Backend/config directory and add 'below required' variables in order to use the app.

 **Essential Variables**